Integrate a Map Widget

 This script imports the LiteAPI components SDK, which will allow you to use LiteAPI's features, including rendering maps.

-Step 2: Get your WhiteLabel URL and Encode It
+Step 2: Get your WhiteLabel Domain

 Step 3: Add a Container for the Map